-TAX EXEMPTION
+TAX MATTERS

-In the opinion of Porter, Wright, Morris & Arthur LLP, Bond Counsel, under existing law and assuming compliance with certain covenants, interest on the Bonds is excluded from gross income for federal income tax purposes under Section 103(a) of the Code, and is not treated as an item of tax preference under Section 57 of the Code for purposes of the alternative minimum tax imposed on individuals and corporations.
-The Bonds are exempt from the Ohio personal income tax, the Ohio corporation franchise tax (to the extent computed on the net income basis), the Ohio commercial activity tax and income taxes imposed by municipalities and other political subdivisions in Ohio.
+In the opinion of Tucker Ellis & West LLP and JC Lewis Group, Inc., Co-Bond Counsel, under existing law (i) interest on the Bonds is excludable from gross income for federal income tax purposes under Section 103(a) of the Internal Revenue Code of 1986, as amended, and is not an item of tax preference under Section 57 of the Code for purposes of the alternative minimum tax imposed on individuals and corporations; and (ii) interest on the Bonds, and any profit made on their sale, exchange, transfer or other disposition, are exempt from the Ohio personal income tax, the Ohio commercial activity tax, the net income base of the Ohio corporate franchise tax and income taxes imposed by municipalities or other political subdivisions in Ohio.
+Co-Bond Counsel will express no opinion as to any other tax consequences arising from the Bonds.

-Opinions to those effects will be included in the approving legal opinion.
-Bond Counsel will express no opinion regarding other federal, state or local tax consequences resulting from the receipt or accrual of interest on the Bonds.
-The opinions on tax matters will be based on and will assume the accuracy of certain representations and certifications and compliance with certain covenants of the Treasurer to be contained in the transcript of proceedings and which are intended to evidence and assure the foregoing.
-Bond Counsel will not independently verify the accuracy of the certifications and representations made by the Treasurer.
+The opinions on tax matters will be based on and will assume the accuracy of certain representations and certifications, and continuing compliance with certain covenants, of the Treasurer to be contained in the transcript of proceedings and which are intended to evidence and assure the foregoing, including that the Bonds are and will remain obligations the interest on which is excludable from gross income for federal income tax purposes.
+Co-Bond Counsel will not independently verify the accuracy of the representations and certifications made by the Treasurer.

-The Code prescribes a number of qualifications and conditions for the interest on state and local government obligations to be and remain excluded from gross income for federal income tax purposes, some of which, including provisions for the rebate by the issuer of certain investment earnings to the federal government, require further or continued compliance after issuance of the obligations in order for the interest to be and continue to be so excluded from the date of issuance.
-Non-compliance with these requirements could cause the interest on the Bonds to be included in gross income for federal income tax purposes, in some cases retroactive to their date of issuance.
-The Treasurer covenants in the Trust Agreement to take such actions which may be required of it for the interest on the Bonds to be and remain excluded from gross income for federal income tax purposes, and not to take any actions which would adversely affect that exclusion.
+The Code prescribes a number of qualifications and conditions for the interest on state and local government obligations to be and to remain excludable from gross income for federal income tax purposes, some of which, including provisions for potential payments by the State to the federal government, require future or continued compliance after issuance in order for the interest to be and to remain so excludable from the date of issuance.
+Noncompliance with these requirements could cause the interest on the Bonds to be included in gross income for federal income tax purposes and to be subject to federal income tax retroactively to the date of their issuance.
+The Treasurer has covenanted to take all actions required for the interest on the Bonds to be and to remain excludable from gross income for federal income tax purposes, and not to take any actions that would adversely affect that exclusion.

-Code provisions applicable to certain corporations (as defined for federal income tax purposes) which impose an alternative minimum tax on a portion of the excess of adjusted current earnings over other alternative minimum taxable income may subject a portion of the interest on the Bonds earned by corporations to that corporate alternative minimum tax.
-In addition, interest on the Bonds may be subject to the branch profits tax imposed on certain foreign corporations doing business in the United States, and to the tax imposed on the excess net passive income of certain S corporations.
+Under Code provisions applicable only to corporations (as defined for federal income tax purposes), a portion of the excess of adjusted current earnings (which includes interest on all tax-exempt bonds, including the Bonds) over other alternative minimum taxable income, is included in alternative minimum taxable income which may be subject to a corporate alternative minimum tax.
+In addition, interest on the Bonds may also be subject to a branch profits tax imposed on certain foreign corporations doing business in the United States and to a tax imposed on excess net passive income of certain S corporations.

-Under the Code, the receipt of interest excluded from gross income for federal income tax purposes can have certain adverse federal income tax consequences on items of income or deductions for certain taxpayers, including among them financial institutions, certain insurance companies, recipients of Social Security and Railroad Retirement benefits, and those that are deemed to incur or continue indebtedness to acquire or carry tax-exempt obligations.
-The applicability and extent of these or other tax consequences will depend upon the particular tax status or other items of income and expense of the owner of the Bonds.
-Bond Counsel will express no opinion regarding such consequences.
+Under the Code, the exclusion of interest from gross income for federal income tax purposes can have certain adverse federal income tax consequences on items of income, deductions or credits for certain taxpayers, including financial institutions, certain insurance companies, recipients of Social Security and Railroad Retirement benefits, those that are deemed to incur or continue indebtedness to acquire or carry tax-exempt obligations, and individuals otherwise eligible for the earned income credit.
+The applicability and extent of these or other tax consequences will depend upon the particular tax status or other tax items of the owner of the Bonds or of book-entry interests.
+Co-Bond Counsel will express no opinion regarding such consequences.